ericqn/cse15l-lab-reports/lab-report-4-week-5.md

 ---

 __grep -o__
 One alternate version of grep that we can use is grep -o, which will only display the matched parts of a matching line.
+This version of grep could potentially be helpful in finding how many words match the inputted word argument without having to print the entire line.

 __Example 1:__
 __The file grep-o.sh:__